Learned Sorted Table Search and Static Indexes in Small Model Space: Learning from a Static Sorted Set to Speed-Up Searching in It

 \paragraph{CDF Approximation-Controlled Models}

 \begin{itemize} \item {\bf PGM} \cite{Ferragina:2020pgm}.
 It is also a multi-stage model, built bottom-up and queried top down.
 It uses a user-defined approximation parameter $\epsilon$, that controls the prediction error at each stage.
-With reference to Figure \ref{fig:models}(d), the table is subdivided into three pieces.
+With reference to Figure \ref{fig:parammodels}(b), the table is subdivided into three pieces.
 A prediction in each piece can be provided via a linear model guaranteeing an error of $\epsilon$.
 A new table is formed by selecting the minimum values in each of the three pieces.
 This new table is possibly again partitioned into pieces, in which a linear model can make a prediction within the given error.
-The process is iterated until only one linear model suffices, as in the case in the Figure.
+The process is iterated until only one linear model suffices, as in the case in the figure.
 A query is processed via a series of predictions, starting at the root of the tree.
-Also in this case, for a given table, we have built models, i.e., ten, as prescribed in the benchmarking study and with the use of the parameters, software and methods provided there, i.e, {\bf SOSD}.
+Also in this case, for a given table, at most ten models have been built as prescribed in the benchmarking study with the use of the parameters, software and methods provided there, i.e, {\bf SOSD}.
 It is to be noted that the { \bf PGM} index, in its bi-criteria version, is able to return the best query time index, within a given amount of space the model is supposed to use.
-We perform experiments also with this version of the {\bf PGM}.
-It is important to recall that the bi-criteria {\bf PGM} needs a minimum and maximum approximations denoted $\epsilon_{m}$ and $\epsilon_{M}$, that provide the interval to search into for an approximation $\epsilon$ that satisfies the optimization requirements.
-In particular, $\epsilon_{m}$ is set to $2 \times cls/size$, where $cls$ is the cache line size and $size$ is the size in bytes of long integers.
-Preliminary experiments we have conducted indicate that such a setting leads to cases in which the space resource is not fully used.
-Therefore, we modify the $\epsilon_{m}$ formula to be parametric, i.e., the multiplicative constant now is a user-defined quantity $a$.
-We have experimented with $a=0.5, 1, 1.5, 2$, respectively.
-We refer to the version of the {\bf PGM} obtained with this modified bi-criteria routine as {\bf PGM\_M\_a}.
+Experiments are performed also with this version of the {\bf PGM}, denoted for brevity as {\bf B-PGM}.
+The interested reader can find a discussion regarding more variants of this {\bf PGM} version in \cite{amatoPhd22}.

 \item {\bf RS} \cite{Kipf20}.
 It is a two-stage model.
 It also uses a user-defined approximation parameter $\epsilon$.
-With reference to Figure \ref{fig:models}(e), a spline curve approximating the CDF of the data is built.
+With reference to Figure \ref{fig:parammodels}(c), a spline curve approximating the CDF of the data is built.
 Then, the radix table is used to identify spline points to use to refine the search interval.
 Also in this case, we have performed the training as described in the benchmarking study.

 \end{itemize}